So how do you go about creating a new permanent museum gallery? Well you need a good mix of time, money, expertise and attention to detail.

 Another 1,053 people completed an online survey – virtually all participants agreeing that the Abbey was an important part of Reading’s history and identity (99.5% agreed or strongly agreed with this statement) and 91% supported the creation of a new exhibition about the Abbey at Reading Museum.

 The next step was to draw up a full interpretation plan for the Abbey Quarter, including the new museum gallery, looking at what we wanted to do, who it was for (in museums we call this audiences) and of course how much it will cost (within budget)!
+To keep within budget there were some things that couldn't change such as the position of the Oracle gates in the centre of the gallery.

 We wanted the interpretation to encompass several thousand years of history from the hand tools left by the earliest humans to live in and around Reading to the present day.
 Within this very broad timeframe the interpretation would focus on the history of Reading Abbey from its foundation by Henry I in 1121 to its closure in 1539 as part of Henry VIII’s dissolution of the monasteries and subsequent destruction.
 We also wanted to tell the parallel story of the development of the town which surrounded and supported the Abbey, and of the decay and eventual preservation of the Abbey ruins after the Dissolution.